openreadersbibles/orb-server/README.md

 # README

+See `README-private.md` for instructions on how to connect to the server, etc.

 ## How it works
 Truth be told I am fuzzy on the details, but here are the essentials: